osharif12/springboot-kafka-project/README.md

    nohup bin/kafka-server-start.sh config/server.properties & <br />

 ## Create and manage Kafka topics
 1. To create a kafka topic enter the following command.
-Note that any records sent to the topic will be partitioned into 3 pieces and each piece will be stored on all three brokers.  <br />
+Note that in this example, any records sent to the topic will be partitioned into 3 pieces and each piece will be stored on all three brokers.
+However you can modify your replication-factor and partitions differently. <br />

    bin/kafka-topics.sh --create  --bootstrap-server localhost:9092 --replication-factor 3 --partitions 3 --topic demo-topic <br />